All questions of Irrigation Engineering for Civil Engineering (CE) Exam

 Correct answer is option 'B'.
 Can you explain this answer?

-A = Cross-sectional area of flow
+• A is the area of the flow section.

 If the uplift pressure is neglected, the base width of an elementary profile of a gravity dam of height H, having relative' density of the dam material = Sc, and coefficient of friction = μ is